perrin4869/react-stay-scrolled/README.md

 ### stayAccuracy

 Type: number, default: 0, defines an error margin, in pixels, under which `stayScrolled` will still scroll to the bottom

+### provideControllers({ stayScrolled, scrollBottom })

+Type: a function, used for getting scroll controllers to the parent elements, see the controller API below

 ### triggerStayScrolled